MauroAndretta/AgroEye/README.md

     ├── `conda`: conda environments
     ├── `images`: All the images, if any
-    ├── `notebooks`: All notebooks such as Jupyter notebooks, if any ├── `src`: Python code for the app
+    ├── `notebooks`: All notebooks such as Jupyter notebooks, if any ├── `papers`: All the papers used to conduct the crop analysis ├── `src`: Python code for the app
     ├── `tests`: performance, unit and end-to-end tests ├── `.gitignore`